zzhang0123/zzhang0123.github.io/_pages/about.md

 - **Profile:** Astrophysicist and cosmologist; self-proclaimed “citizen of the Universe.”

 ### Life and Education Journey
-I am currently a Postdoctoral Researcher at the University of Manchester, working with Phil Bull and Jens Chluba.
+I am currently (**Nov 2023 -**) a Postdoctoral Researcher at the University of **Manchester**, working with Phil Bull and Jens Chluba.
 Previously, I completed my PhD in Physics of the Universe at the Astroparticle and Cosmology (APC) Laboratory, Université Paris Cité, jointly with the École Normale Supérieure (ENS, Paris), from **November 2020 to October 2023** in **Paris, France**.

 Before that, I earned an MSc in Physics from Brown University (**2018–2020, Rhode Island, US**) and a BSc in Applied Physics from Shanghai University (**2014–2018, Shanghai, China**).
 My earlier education includes high school in **Hai’an** and primary school in Sunzhuang village (**2002–2014**).
 I was born in 1996.